stoneyrh/gSOAP/README.txt

 EXTERNAL THIRD-PARTY LIBRARIES
 ================================================================================

-The gSOAP toolkit is mostly self-contained and does not require any third-party software to run in a basic configuration.
+The gSOAP toolkit is self-contained and does not require any third-party software to run in its standard configuration.
 When compression and SSL encryption are required the Zlib and OpenSSL libraries must be installed.

 To build the gSOAP 'soapcpp2' compiler, you must have Bison and Flex installed or the older Yacc and Lex equivalents.
 Note that licensing differs for Flex